Seminar & Field Program 2022 - Manizales, Colombia

-Spring Term Seminar, ARTSC1501 (3 credits)
+Spring Term Seminar, ARTSC 1990 (3 credits)

 While living with a host family, students will carry out their individual field investigations, collecting data and information for evaluation.
 The project director will be present throughout the program to provide guidance and direction.
-Final written project reports will be completed upon return to the US and submitted to the director prior to the August deadline.
+Final written project reports will be completed upon return to the US and submitted at a deadline set by the director of the program.

 - Candidates are required to be full time, degree seeking undergraduates (from any discipline) maintaining a minimum of a 2.75 grade point average.
 Freshmen, sophomores, juniors or seniors who possess the necessary skills and disposition are welcome apply.